kr55/ssis-cataloger-docs/automation.md

 tp   |       Mandatory when st = 1   |       Target password.
 Admin user password for Azure SQL server containing SSIS IR. scmwfp   |       Mandatory when st or tt = 2   |       The full path of the SCMW file. opr   |       Optional   |       Operation.
 Specify which operation to perform.
 Possible values are 'migrate' and 'inspect'.
 The default is 'migrate'.
-This parameter is in preview. items   |       Optional   |       Specify catalog items to be migrated in JSON format.e.g.: "[{"FolderName":"Name of the folder","Projects":["testUC"],"Environments["env1"]}]" When not specified, entire catalog items from the source will be migrated to the target. mt   |       Optional   |       Migration type.
+This parameter is in preview. items   |       Optional   |       Specify catalog items to be migrated in JSON format. e.g.: "[{"FolderName":"Name of the folder","Projects":["testUC"],"Environments["env1"]}]" When not specified, entire catalog items from the source will be migrated to the target. mt   |       Optional   |       Migration type.
 Possible values are 'copy' and 'move'.
 The default is 'copy'.
 When 'move' is specified, selected catalog items will be deleted from the source during the migration fm   |       Optional   |       Source and target folder mapping. e.g.: If you wish to migrate 'Azure test' folder items to 'Azure prod', specify fm as"{"Azure test":"Azure prod"}" oev   |       Optional   |       Overwrite environment variables.
 Possible values are 'true' and 'false'.
 Default is 'false'.
 When set to 'true', existing environment variables in the target will be recreated based on source variables.